A casual affair with a student engenders inexplicable difficulties

 “Yes, all of them.”

-“You’re already a senior student and still a virgin?
+“You’re already a college senior and still a virgin?
 Oh, boy.
 Somehow I thought you wouldn’t be.”
 I sat on the edge of the bed and sighed.
 Here we go again.
-“So that means we have to undergo the operation?”
+“So that means we have to perform the operation?”

 “Don’t frighten me.”

 “Not today.
-Give yourself time to think over your virginity.”
+Give yourself time to think over the importance of your purity.”

 “Yeah, I suppose.”